unitn-machine-learning/fine-grained-image_classification/README.md

 ### images:

-- `images/` the folder where all snapshot for the project are stored.
+- `images/` the folder where all snapshot for the training and testing logs are stored.

-### notebooks:

-- `notebooks/` the folder which contains code snippets for algorand sdk

-### scripts:

-- `.scripts/`: the folder where the python implementation can be found.

-### frontend:

-- `frontend/`: the folder where the frontend implementation of the application can be found.

-### backend:

-- `backend/`: the folder where the backend implementation of the application can be found.

-### .github:

-- `.github/`: the folder where github actions and CML workflow is integrated.

 ### root folder

-- `requirements.txt`: a text file lsiting the projet's dependancies.
+- `environment.yaml`: anaconda environment file, to load the environment.
 - `setup.py`: a configuration file for installing the scripts as a package.
 - `README.md`: Markdown text with a brief explanation of the project and the repository structure.